 Download: Final EIR/Response to Comments Document (33pp.) - 1/31/2014

 The East Bay Regional Park District in partnership with the City of Pleasanton conducted a feasibility study that determines the operationally-required elements, community-desired elements, and engineering challenges to building approximately 1.5 miles of the Iron Horse Trail in Pleasanton, between the Dublin/Pleasanton BART Station and Santa Rita Road.
 Currently, there exists a minimally-used right-of-way through the Hacienda Business Park, which could be used for the Iron Horse Trail.
 Once this gap is completed, bicycle and pedestrian access between the BART station, Hacienda Business Park and area residents will be greatly improved.
-The project is funded by the District, the City of Pleasanton and by Measure B transportation funds from the Alameda County Transportation Commission.
+The project was funded by the District, the City of Pleasanton and by Measure B transportation funds from the Alameda County Transportation Commission.

 Download: Iron Horse Trail Feasibility Study and Master Plan (152 pp.) - 1/17/2011

 The East Bay Regional Park District in partnership with the City of Pleasanton built approximately 1.5 miles of the Iron Horse Trail in Pleasanton, between the Dublin/Pleasanton BART Station and Santa Rita Road.
 The project is an action that is subject to the U.S. Department of Transportation Act of 1966 (49 U.S.C.
 303 and 23 U.S.C.
 138 [PL 110-17],[PL 97-449], [PL 86-670]).
 Section 4(f) of this legislation seeks to protect publicly owned public parklands, recreation areas, waterfowl and wildlife refuges, and significant historic sites from impacts - the "use" of these resources - by U.S. Department of Transportation actions.
 After an evaluation of the impacts of an action upon Section 4(f) resources, a finding must be made.
-The below link is the draft 4(f) report which documents those findings.
+The link below is the draft 4(f) report which documents those findings.

 Download: Iron Horse Trail - Draft Section 4(F) Report (112 pp) - 12/07/2011